unswdb/NovaGraph-v2/src/features/visualizer/inputs/README.md

 ### 4. Create the Input Component (`[name]-input.tsx`)

 Implement the React component for the input.
-Use the props and value types defined in `types.ts`.
+Use the props and value types defined in your `types.ts`.

 ### 5. Define the Entry Point (`index.tsx`)